Updated: Dec 29, 2022

 In this attack, the attacker/cryptanalysts know the plaintext that generates the ciphertext.
 They can't select the plaintext, but they can observe plaintext-ciphertext pairs.
 This attack has a significantly better chance of success than COA.
 Simple XOR ciphers and the old PKZIP were vulnerable to this attack.

-From a historical context, this is one of the approaches taken at Bletchley Park by Allen Turing and his team to decipher the Nazi messages generated by the German Enigma machine (they knew that the German messages had some common plaintext in their messages such as headers and weather forecasts).
+From a historical context, this is one of the approaches taken at Bletchley Park by Allen Turing and his team that deciphered the Nazi messages generated by the German Enigma machine (they knew that the German messages had some common plaintext in their messages such as headers and weather forecasts).
+From a perspective of math, computer science, and logic, Alan Turing was one of the great minds of the 20th century (for more on Turing, see "The Imitation Game").

 Now, Let's look at two active attacks.